About MBSI

 Our Structure

-MBSI recognises that STEM fields, especially engineering, remain male-dominated, despite the critical role that women play in STEM.
+MBSI recognises some STEM fields, especially engineering, have high male representation, and celebrates the critical role that women play in STEM.
 As such, we have proactively engaged in recruiting female volunteers, reflecting our desire to promote women in STEM.
-At present, female volunteers account for 34% of our membership, with three out of seven Projects led by female volunteers.
-While we recognise we can do more to advance gender equity, we are nonetheless proud that MBSI offers women and non-cis-male-identifying individuals a supportive environment and opportunities for professional development through our initiatives.
+At present, female volunteers account for a large proportion of our membership, with a number of Projects led by female volunteers, and our annual Biodesign Competition typically hosts more female participants than male.
+MBSI’s volunteer base is also composed of individuals from diverse ethnic and national backgrounds, reflecting our dedication to embracing and celebrating diversity.